AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-and-manage-templates/share-project-template.md

 When sharing an object in Adobe Workfront, you allow other users to view, contribute to, or edit that object.

-For information about Workfront permissions, see [Overview of sharing permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+For information about Workfront permissions, see [Overview of sharing permissions on objects](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 For information about the permissions you can give users when sharing a template, see [Sharing a template](../../../workfront-basics/grant-and-request-access-to-objects/share-a-template.md).